 However, if you prefer, the source code for YPEA is available in src folder, and you can download it and add the ypea folder to the path of your MATLAB installation.

-The toolbox has its own documentation, which is accessible via MATLAB documentation center.
-You may find it under Supplemental Software section of MATLAB documentation center.
+The toolbox has its own documentation, which is accessible via the MATLAB documentation center.
+You may find it under the Supplemental Software section of MATLAB documentation center.
+To access the documentation from the command line, type doc ypea.
+The documentation for the toolbox will be shown.

 How YPEA Works?